'Vande Mataram' should be our national anthem: Ramgiri Maharaj

-Chhatrapati Sambhajinagar: Religious leader Ramgiri Maharaj has said that 'Vande Mataram' should be India's national anthem.
+Chhatrapati Sambhajinagar (Maharashtra), Jan 8 (PTI) Religious leader Ramgiri Maharaj has said that 'Vande Mataram' should be India's national anthem.

 'Jana Gana Mana', composed originally in Bengali by Rabindranath Tagore, was adopted as national anthem in its Hindi version by the Constituent Assembly on January 24, 1950.